 - Baseline the awareness and maturity of DG, Business Glossary, and Data Quality.

 - Create a strategy/roadmap to establish and execute a DG to align with the “why.”

 - Put in place a process to continuously measure the progress and report it to the decision-making body.

 - Empower the DG decision-making body, Steering Committees, and the Data Owners/Stewards to be the approvers of the To-Be state.

 Before jumping in, you need a collective vision, well-organized recommendations, and sponsors committed to improving business functions and maximizing success.
 By answering the “What”, “Why”, “Who” questions, assessing the outcome, and mapping out the results, your team will be prepared to begin a DG transformation with your “How”.

-If your organization is ready to take the next step toward real data ownership, please reach out to us here.
+If your organization is ready to take the next step toward real data ownership, please reach out to us here or engage with us via the comment section below.
 We’ll help you every step of the way and align your DG initiative for success.